-SECTION 10.9: PAYCHECK ERRORS
+SECTION 10.10: PAYCHECK ERRORS

-Should an employee discover an error in their paycheck greater than twenty-five dollars (\$25), the Employer shall correct the error as soon as possible but no later than three (3) business days after the error was presented.
+Should an employee discover an error in their paycheck, due to no fault of their own, greater than twenty-five dollars (\$25), the Employer shall correct the error as soon as possible and send via standard mail to the address on file of the employee, postmarked no later than three (3) business days after the error was presented.
 If the error is less than twenty-five dollars (\$25), the error will be corrected on the next paycheck.